tudows/PLIM/README.md

 * If you use the https protocol, the html5 cache will not work.<br/>
 So if you want to cache under the https, please use the reverse proxy or other technology such as config the nginx.

+**About Encrypt & Decrypt**
+* The encrypt use the private key encrypt and through the **RSA** algorithm.
+* The decrypt use the public key encrypt and through the **RSA** algorithm.
+* The private and public keys use the https ssl key.
+Of course you can change to use personal keys easily.
+* Significantly, the encrypted data size is limited by the key's size.
+If you have not enough size of the key, you can not encrypt too big data.

+**QRCode API**
+1. Smart Analyse<br/>
+Smart identify the qrcode and redirect to the correct url.
+> **Usage:** "/qrcode/analyse/xxx"<br/>
+> * xxx is the qrcode.
+Must know that this qrcode will be decrypted in the system, so the qrcode must be an encrypted code.
+> * The first five chars of the qrcode is the identifier.
+For example:<br/>
+The encrypted code is "Wm0CgT8pz%7CDI8MZy3NwolNcyQRNb"<br/>
+Then the qrcode is "**APLXX**Wm0CgT8pz%7CDI8MZy3NwolNcyQRNb", with the "**APLXX**" system can analyse the encrypted code meaning.<br/>
+So the qrcode should be generate by the code "**APLXX**Wm0CgT8pz%7CDI8MZy3NwolNcyQRNb" rather than "Wm0CgT8pz%7CDI8MZy3NwolNcyQRNb".<br/>
+The identifier can be changed in the system.

+2. Encrypt<br/>
+Encrypt the date by the rsa and return the trsult
+> **Usage** "/qrcode/encrypt/xxx"<br/>
+> * The key use the https ssl key.
+> * The detail of the encrypt please reference the "**About Encrypt & Decrypt**".

+2. Decrypt<br/>
+Decrypt the date by the rsa and return the trsult
+> **Usage** "/qrcode/decrypt/xxx"<br/>
+> * The key use the https ssl key.
+> * The detail of the decrypt please reference the "**About Encrypt & Decrypt**".

 Known Bug
 ------------------------------
 1. When update the GPS information on the map, the map will not be very smooth.